When Software Training isn’t Bookkeeping training – A common gap for QuickBooks and Xero Users

 In my work, I’m very clear about the difference between training and consultancy.

-Training focuses on building skills, confidence, and understanding
+Training focuses on building skills, confidence, and understanding.

-Consultancy involves reviewing specific situations, troubleshooting issues, and sometimes researching more complex areas
+Consultancy involves reviewing specific situations, troubleshooting issues, and sometimes researching more complex areas.

 During today’s session, there were a few points that required deeper investigation.
 I was open about that and explained I would research them and come back.
 That’s not a weakness — it’s good professional practice.
 Clear boundaries help clients know what to expect and ensure they get the right level of support.